ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 The "Product specification" field type (`ibexa_product_specification`) brings in the power of attributes.

 Notice that you don't need to add a field or an attribute for price.
-Prices are handled by a particular side mechanism, the price engine, which is treated later in the training with VAT, currencies, etc.
+Prices are handled by a particular side mechanism, the price engine, which is not treated in this training.
 But, also notice that VAT is set at product type level.
+The associations of VAT categories to regions are also stored by the `ibexa_product_specification` field.
+TODO: This is demonstrated in migration.

 ## Attributes VS Fields